Coarse grained intermolecular interactions on quantum processors: Experimental results using IBM quantum computers

 For the experimental optimisation procedure we used, for $R=\infty$, the quantum computer \textit{ibmq\_santiago} and, for all other values of $R$, \textit{ibmq\_montreal} (For further details about the hardware used in this work, see Appendix~\ref{app: hardware}).
 Each evaluation of $\langle\H\rangle$ is performed by running ten circuits with 8192 shots each where the 21 Pauli operators needed to estimate $\langle\H\rangle$ are collected into ten groups of operators that qubit-wise commute as described in Sec.~\ref{subsec: algorithm rep}.
 We evaluated gradients using the parameter shift rule~\cite{mitarai2018quantum} and performed the optimisation using the ADAM optimiser (learning rate 0.25, decay rates 0.9, 0.99)~\cite{kingma2014adam}.
 For each value of $R$, the VQE procedure was run for 200 optimisation steps with the final set of parameters taken as the output.
+For each experiment, the values of $\bm{\theta}$ are independently randomly initialised to values taken uniformly on the interval $[-\pi/2,\pi/2]$.

 Once the optimal set of parameters was found, we extracted the binding energy from the noisy quantum computer using a simple scheme to subtract the effect of device noise.
 The binding energy due to the London dispersion interaction at a certain $R$ is then given by where $E(R)$ is the ground state energy at $R$ and with $E(R=\infty)$ corresponding to the ground state energy of the completely uncoupled state.
 By modelling the output of the noisy quantum computers as a unitary channel depending on variational parameters $\bm{\theta}$ along with depolarising noise with error rate $\lambda$, the output state for a given set of variational parameters is